-CHAPTER 19-Jesus detours through Jericho to reach a man in a sycamore tree.
+Chapter 19 - Jesus detours through Jericho to reach a man in a sycamore tree.
 Luke alone records this account of Zacchaeus, the publican of Jericho.
-(See author's message, "The Fruit of the Sycamore Tree.")
+(See author's booklet, The Fruit of the Sycamore Tree.)

-CHAPTER 20-Luke records the incident (as do Matthew and Mark) of the encounter of Jesus with the religious rulers in the temple area in Jerusalem. ....
+Chapter 20 - Luke records the incident (as do Matthew and Mark) of the encounter of Jesus with the religious rulers in the temple area in Jerusalem.

-CHAPTER 21-Luke records the answer to the first of the three questions asked by the disciples, "When shall these things be?" (v.
+Chapter 21 - Luke records the answer to the first of the three questions asked by the disciples, "When shall these things be?" (v.
 7).

-And when ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh.
+And when ye shall see Jerusalem compassed with armies, then know that its desolation is near.
 (Luke 21:20)